Punishments for male to male relationships: No law

 Are you LGBTI?
 We want to hear from you!
 Help us inform other users of the site with your views on this country.
 Below is a random question about this country.
 If it is relevant to you please answer it.

-The majority of people visiting this site have said I hid my sexual orientation while I was there
+The majority of people visiting this site have said We don’t have trainings

 In the Iraqi media, Sawt al-Iraq and Al-Mada both reported on Friday, March 23, that “security sources” are suggesting there will be a lull in attacks on emos until the Arab League Summit in Baghdad, scheduled for this week, ends.
 The sources also said, though, that girls will be targeted when the attacks resume:

 The government of Iraq should immediately investigate and bring to justice those responsible for a targeted campaignof intimidation and violence against Iraqi youth seen as belonging to the non-conformist emo subculture, Human Rights Watch, Amnesty International, and the International Gay and Lesbian Human Rights Commission said today.
 The attacks have created an atmosphere of terror among those who see themselves as potential victims. >>>

 The International Gay and Lesbian Human Rights Commission has today received reports from Iraq of a wave of targeted killings of individuals who are perceived to be gay or lesbian.
 According to Iraqi human rights activists, in early February 2012, an unidentified group posted death threats against "the adulterous individuals" in the pre-dominantly Shiite neighborhoods of Baghdad and Basra. >>>